-Can you be married and participate?
+Can married people participate?

 What are the requirements to enroll?

 In order to be accepted into the program you must receive your Pastor (or authorized minister’s) approval.
-Additionally, you must have received the gift of the Holy Ghost (with the evidence of speaking in tongues) and have been baptized in Jesus Name prior to your application.
+Additionally, you must have received the gift of the Holy Ghost (with the evidence of speaking in tongues) and have been baptized in Jesus’ Name prior to your application.

 What are the classes offered in the program?

 Students complete four (4) courses online through our partnership with Wilson University.
 Subject matters covered are: Leadership Development, Fundamental & Pentecostal Theology and Doctrine, Personal & Spiritual Development, and Intercultural Studies.
 All courses are under the direct supervision of Wilson University.

 What is the cost for the four courses?